• Skip to primary navigation

 Let’s talk about that time of the month, Shall we?
 How do you deal with menstrual/period cramps?

-I went all of a sudden, from having what I called “normal cramps” to severe pain, and guess what, I only feel this pain for one day out of a 3-5-day period.
-When this happens, the only thing I want to do is ‘absolutely nothing’ and just lie in bed.
+I went all of a sudden from having what I called “normal cramps” to severe pain, and guess what?
+I only felt this pain for one day out of a 3-5-day period.
+When this happens, I only want to do ‘absolutely nothing’ and just lie in bed.

-My prayer point every month is for my cycle to fall on a weekend when I don’t have to go to work, so I don’t transfer my aggression to someone as I can get very cranky.
-Unfortunately, this prayer might not get answered, so I figure out how to deal with my menstrual cramps.
+My prayer point every month is for my cycle to fall on a weekend when I don’t have to go to work so I don’t transfer my aggression to someone, as I can get very cranky.
+Unfortunately, this prayer might not get answered, so I figured out how to deal with my menstrual cramps.

 What happens at this time of the month?

-The muscle of the womb contract to help shed the lining of the womb.
-It could cause discomfort to our lower back or thighs or around the abdomen.
+The womb’s muscles contract to help shed the lining.
+This could cause discomfort in the lower back, thighs, or abdomen.

-According to Healthline, a hormone called prostaglandin triggers muscle contractions in your uterus that expel the lining.
+According to Healthline, a prostaglandin hormone triggers muscle contractions in your uterus that expel the lining.
 These contractions can cause pain and inflammation.
 The level of prostaglandin rises right before menstruation begins.

 Symptoms

-Menstrual cramps can be physical and mental.
-Some of the symptoms include headaches, dizziness, feeling tired, pimples, feeling bloated, mood swings, trouble concentrating, and sweaty at night.
+Menstrual cramps can be physical or mental.
+Some of the symptoms include headaches, dizziness, tiredness, pimples, bloating, mood swings, trouble concentrating, and sweaty nights.
 While some might experience all or some of these, others might experience none; it varies from person to person.

 How to Deal with Menstrual Cramps – 6 Tips